dcelisgarza/PortfolioOptimiser.jl/docs/src/examples/1_simple_mean_variance.md

 asset_statistics!(portfolio)
 ````

-We can then call [`opt_port!`](@ref) with default arguments, which optimises for the risk adjusted return ratio of the mean variance portfolio.
+We can then call [`opt_port!`](@ref) with default arguments, which optimises for the risk-adjusted return ratio of the mean variance portfolio.

 ````@example 1_simple_mean_variance
 w = opt_port!(portfolio)